-The skills I learned at Billy Blue were paramount in me becoming an animator at YellDesign where I currently work.
+The skills I learned at Billy Blue were paramount in me becoming an animator at YellDesign and now I'm an integrated designer at globally awarded creative agency M&C Saatchi where I currently work.
 Outside of this work I am often collaborating with my classmates from Billy Blue on freelance design projects as well.
 I'm also still in regular contact with many of my lectures and often seek their mentorship and advice.

 What advice would you give aspiring design students?

 Learn as much as you can and don't ever stop learning.
 There are many ways to tackle a problem and you have to be open to discovering those possibilities.
 Never be afraid to ask for help.

 Describe the type of work you do and your typical work day:

 At YellDesign we create short form animation social media advertising.
 Every day is something new.
 My roles include concept development for advertisements, pitching for advertisements, storyboarding, animation (digital and/or stopmotion), photography, set design (right now this is mostly paper craft) and social media marketing.
 I've just started at M&C Saatchi as an integrated designer.

 My free-lance work involves brand development, brand activation and digital design.

 What has been the highlight of your career so far?

 I've loved being responsible for the advertising of large clients such as VW, Google, AMEX and Twitter.